These vegan blueberry lemon muffins are light, airy, and perfumed with vanilla. Super easy to make! (No special equipment needed.)

 Instructions

 - Heat the oven to 400ºF.
-Line a muffin tin with paper cups (or lightly brush them with oil to prevent sticking).
+Line a muffin tin with paper cups (or lightly brush it with oil to prevent sticking).

-- In a large bowl, whisk together 1 1/4 cups all-purpose flour, 3/4 cup almond flour, 1/3 cup sugar, 1 tablespoon baking powder, and 1/4 teaspoon salt.
-Then add the blueberries and lemon zest, toss with a rubber spatula to coat in flour.
+- In a large bowl, whisk together both flours, sugar, baking powder, and salt.
+Then add the blueberries and lemon zest, and toss with a rubber spatula to coat in flour.

-- In a measuring cup or medium bowl, whisk together 1 cup milk, 1/4 cup melted coconut oil, and 1 teaspoon vanilla.
-Pour into the flour mixture and fold with a rubber spatula just until everything’s combined and there are no dry patches of flour left; do not overmix.
+- In a measuring cup or separate bowl, whisk together the milk, oil, and vanilla.
+Pour into the flour mixture, and fold with a rubber spatula just until everything’s combined and there are no dry patches of flour left.
+Do not over-mix.

 - Using an ice cream scoop or tablespoon, divide the batter among the muffin cups, filling them almost all the way to the top.
 Bake until lightly golden, 22 to 25 minutes.
 Let stand for a few minutes in the tin, then transfer to a wire rack to cool completely.

-- Store leftovers in an airtight container at room temp for up to 2 days.
+- Store leftovers in an airtight container in the fridge and eat within 4 days.

 Notes